jobisoft/TbSync/docs/test-plan-5.0.12.md

 | 5.2 | Same on a password account with the Settings dialog | The Settings dialog comes to the front |
 | 5.3 | Click **Settings** on a healthy account, bury it, click **Settings** again | Raises |

-5.2 is the case that was broken — the button looked dead.
+5.2 is the one to watch: if the raise fails the button simply looks dead.

 ---